burnmg/LC_algorithms_practice/README.md

         return res

 ```
-Think in this way: as we travel to the next sight, the previous sight is fading away, we update the previous sight when it completely fades.
+Think in this way: as we travel to the next sight, the previous sight is fading away, we update the previous sight when it completely fades or we find the better previous sight.

+`cur` here tracks the best previous sight we have met relative to the current position.

 ### [229.
 Majority Element II](https://leetcode.com/problems/majority-element-ii/description/)